 1 can sliced black olives (drained)

 2 tablespoons diced red onion

-2 tablespoon diced roasted red onion
+2 tablespoon diced roasted red pepper

 2 cups shredded mozzarella cheese (1 cup per pizza)

 2 tablespoons grated Parmesan cheese (1 tablespoon per pizza)

 Heat oven to 400 degrees.
 Spray or grease 15×10-inch or larger dark or nonstick cookie sheet.
 Unroll dough on cookie sheet.
 Starting at center, press dough into 15×10-inch rectangle.
 (You can use a round pizza sheet and trim the excess dough.)
 Spread pizza sauce over crust to within 1/2 inch of edges.
 Top with pepperoni, toppings of your choice and mozzarella cheese.
 Sprinkle with Parmesan cheese.
 Bake 8 to 12 minutes, or until crust is golden brown.

 I think I’ve mentioned this before, but this mama doesn’t cook on Saturday nights.
 We typically go out to eat or order out on Saturday nights.
 Now that restaurants are limited to only serve drive-thru or take-out, we chose take-out for Saturday night’s meal.
 The main concern with purchasing take-out is the packaging.
 I recommend removing the packaging from your take-out food and serving your entrees on your own dishes.
 Be sure to thoroughly wash your hands, after handling the packaging and before eating.
 And, be sure to wipe down any kitchen surfaces where the food packaging touched.

 There you have it.
 Not too exciting, but I hope it helps you out with some of your own dinner ideas!